SBU-BMI/manifest_util/README.md

 If there is a part of the filename that needs to be stripped out (for example, file ends in "-test") then pass "\-test" (note the '-' is escaped) as the last argument.

-"-test" will be stripped out of the search string so we can find its match in httplinks.csv
+"-test" will be stripped out of the search string so we can find its match in collectionName.csv